Multimedia (Audio & Video)

 When are captions or transcripts required?

-Descriptive transcripts are required for audio (podcasts, music, sound/spoken words) on the Brandeis website.
-Contact firstname.lastname@example.org for guidance on creating a transcript.
+Descriptive transcripts are required for audio-only content (podcasts, music, sound/spoken words) on the Brandeis website.
+Contact email@example.com for guidance on creating a transcript.

 Captions are required for videos on the Brandeis website.
 In addition, descriptive transcripts are recommended.
-To produce captions, we recommend you order closed captions through our preferred vendor, Rev.com.
-You may also edit autocaptions in YouTube; however, autocaptions are not always very accurate and must be thoroughly edited.
+To add captions, we recommend you order closed captions through our preferred vendor, Rev.com.
+You may also edit autocaptions in YouTube; however, autocaptions are not very accurate and must be thoroughly edited.

-Captions appear on the video screen and change dynamically as the video plays
+- Captions appear in the video player and change dynamically as the video plays.

-A transcript is a written version of the entire video — like a screenplay
+A transcript is a text version of the entire video or audio-only content like a podcast.